Updated June 5, 2023

 5. Get personal

 Corporate communications can be tedious when they adhere to the same standards, so why not initiate organizational conversations?
 Prefer dialogues over monologues.
 The more personal and engaging the conversation is, the more effective it will be.
-As the axiom goes, “people do not care how much you know until they know how much you care.”
-According to the Classic Business Theory, leaders need to stay at arm’s length.
+The axiom states, “people do not care how much you know until they know how much you care.”
+According to the Classic Business Theory, leaders must stay at arm’s length.
 In order to know what is going on in the minds of people, you need to develop meaningful relationships with them.
 Keep your ego aside and replace it with empathy.
-Empathetic communicators show a higher level of transparency and authenticity, making them better communicators than others.
+Empathetic communicators show higher transparency and authenticity, making them better communicators than others.

 You can also add a personal touch to the conversation by discussing something unrelated to work but relevant to their lives.
 It will diminish the barriers, for example, discussing the weekend soccer match.
 However, there should also be limits to it, and the aim should be building trust for long-term and effective communication.